A Munto Fanfiction: Tomorrow's Promise © RedWingedAngel002

 The stirring in his heart then erupted with life; causing heat to unexpectedly flush his cheeks and him to choke on air.
 Once the coughing fit ceased, washed down by a heady gulp of juice, Munto turned to peer at his chest in utter horror and confusion.
 What was that?!

 A large, precautious hand hovered over his clad back, if in need of aid.
-"Are you all right, son?" the king asked in concern.
+"Are you all right, son?"

 "I'm fine!" he screeched, soon catching his own outburst, and repeated the phrase with more discretion, "I'm all right, Chichi-ue."